DSXiangLi/DecryptPrompt/README.md

     - Graph of Thoughts: Solving Elaborate Problems with Large Language Models
     - Progressive-Hint Prompting Improves Reasoning in Large Language Models
     - LARGE LANGUAGE MODELS CAN LEARN RULES
+    - From Complex to Simple: Unraveling the Cognitive Tree for Reasoning with Small Language Models
 - 分领域COT [Math, Code, Tabular, QA]
     - Solving Quantitative Reasoning Problems with Language Models
     - SHOW YOUR WORK: SCRATCHPADS FOR INTERMEDIATE COMPUTATION WITH LANGUAGE MODELS